April 21, 2020

 - ThinJack Ltd first developed and tested this new solution to access a 6 3/8″ 5M McEvoy gate valve using 180 tonnes of controlled force: nearly 4 times greater than alternatives.

-- The next test in Q2 2020, aims at 400 tonnes, intending to remove the most stuck tree bonnets on surface platform wells.
+- Further testing into 2022, aims at 400 tonnes, intending to remove the most stuck tree bonnets on surface platform wells.

 - Easy replacement of the failed tree valve follows.